ropensci/rtika/README.md

 The `rJava` package is **not** required.

-Again, see the complete usage instructions and introductory article at <http://predict-r.github.io/rtika>.
+Read an introductory article at <https://predict-r.github.io/rtika/articles/rtika_introduction.html>.

 Key Features
 ------------